If you are researching the best place to sell your graphics card, we wrote this guide for you!

 Overall, this is a great option if you can dedicate the time and have small quantities of graphics cards.
 If you do, you will likely find the uphill battle not worth the headache.

-Selling using these methods usually works best in densely-populated areas, as this increases the size of the buyer pool and reduces the distance you’ll need to travel to meet up.
+Selling using these methods usually works best in densely populated areas, as this increases the size of the buyer pool and reduces the distance you’ll need to travel to meet up.

+If you’re up for a face-to-face meeting and have asked yourself, “Where can I sell my GPU near me” then Peer-To-Peer could be your go-to.
 The advantages of peer-to-peer, p2p, marketplaces, including Facebook Marketplace, Facebook groups, Hardwareswap Discord, Anandtech, Letgo, Offerup, etc. are that you’ll get to keep more of the sale price because no one is taking a commission.
 You can pay to promote your post, but that is not usually necessary unless you want to sell ASAP.
 The disadvantages are numerous and include the safety and scam risks, the time wasted arranging meetups with flaky buyers or hagglers, no real seller protection, and a small pool of buyers.

 R/Hardwareswap PayPal policy